Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL)

 Te Manahua NZUWiL video profiles

 Nine women in positions of leadership at New Zealand universities, who participated in one of our programmes, have been interviewed about their experiences and perspectives on what leadership means to them.
 View the videos at Universities New Zealand's YouTube channel.

-Those interviewed are Tracy Huntleigh-Smith (University of Otago), Elizabeth Aitken Rose (University of Auckland), Deanna Riach (formerly Massey University), Claire Robinson (Massey University), Carol Smith (Lincoln University), Anna Brown (Massey University), Hayley Schnell (formerly University of Auckland), Margaret Hyland (formerly University of Auckland, now Te Herenga Waka – Victoria University of Wellington), Kate McGrath (formerly Te Herenga Waka – Victoria University of Wellington) and Sonia Mazey (University of Canterbury).
+Those interviewed are Tracy Huntleigh-Smith (formerly University of Otago), Elizabeth Aitken Rose (University of Auckland), Deanna Riach (formerly Massey University), Claire Robinson (formerly Massey University), Carol Smith (Lincoln University), Anna Brown (Massey University), Hayley Schnell (formerly University of Auckland), Margaret Hyland (formerly University of Auckland, now Te Herenga Waka – Victoria University of Wellington), Kate McGrath (formerly Te Herenga Waka – Victoria University of Wellington) and Sonia Mazey (formerly University of Canterbury).

-Professor Candice Harris, Head of Department, Management, AUT – NZUWiL alumna
+Professor Candice Harris, Head of Department, Management, Auckland University of Technology – NZUWiL alumna

 Margaret Morgan, University of Otago – NZUWiL alumna